sahiga/developer.box.com/guides/uploads/direct/file-version.md

 ---
 # Upload File Version

-To upload a new version of a file to Box via direct upload, make an API call to the [upload][upload] API with the content of the file, the desired file name, and the folder ID.
+To upload a new version of a file to Box via direct upload, make an API call to the [`POST /files/:id/content`][upload] API with the content of the file, the desired file name, and the folder ID.

 <Samples id="post_files_id_content">